Free spirit with an obsession For travel

 I’ve lived in Korea since 2015.
-I started working here teaching English with EPIK – teaching English to elementary and middle school children for 5 years.
-I have a lot of interesting tales I could share with you about that!
-Since then, I’ve moved to working for a Korean university, the next step in my career here in Korea and living overseas.
+I started teaching English to Korean elementary and middle school students with the EPIK program for 5 years.
+I have a lot of interesting tales I could share about those times!
+Since then, I’ve started working for a Korean university, the next step in my career here in Korea and living overseas.

-Outside of work, I’ve spent a lot of my free time travelling and exploring Korea – covering every cosy corner, cloudy peak, bustling city, or quiet village across this intriguing country.
+Outside of work, I spend a lot of my free time travelling and exploring Korea – covering every cosy corner, cloudy peak, bustling city, or quiet village across this intriguing country.
 The chance to visit a unique festival, scale the highest mountains in Korea, or sample some amazing local dishes is impossible to resist.

 How Did I End Up in Korea?

 I moved to Korea in 2015 after working and travelling around Asia since 2011.
 I’ve lived in Hong Kong and Japan and visited many other countries in Asia, including Thailand, Malaysia, Singapore, Cambodia, Vietnam, and China.
 Korea is the one that I’ve stayed in the longest.
 For me, Korea has a great balance of activities, culture, food, nature, mixed seasons, and a good quality of life.
 I really enjoyed living in Japan, but I’ve felt more welcome in Korea, and I’ve also been able to save more money, travel more easily, and make friends.